Do you want to learn about the island Barbados? You can find all of the insider information into everything you need to know about Barbados.

-Some of the best restaurants in the world are located right here in Barbados, so be sure to dine in a local restaurant.
+Some of the best restaurants in the world are located right here in Barbados, so be sure to dine at a local restaurant.

 You can read all about Barbados’ restaurants in our Places to Eat and Dining Guide which also links you to restaurant contact details – essential when making your dinner reservation.

-After dinner, you may wish to party the night away and again there are lots of places to choose from.
+After dinner, you may wish to party the night away, and again there are lots of places to choose.
 One of the most popular nightspots is St. Lawrence Gap on the south coast, where there are numerous bars (karaoke included) for you to check out.
 For more information, learn about St Lawrence Gap.

 Maybe you’d like to put your dancing shoes on and venture to one of the island’s leading nightclubs like Harbour Lights, conveniently located just outside Bridgetown.
 Combining dinner with a show is another popular option at Harbour Lights.

 For a more rustic night out, you could go along to a local fish fry and sample the catch of the day while enjoying the local rum.
-One such place, and a popular venue for both locals and tourist alike, is the infamous Friday night Oistins Fish Fry.
+One such place and a popular venue for both locals and tourist alike are the infamous Friday night Oistins Fish Fry.
 For more information, you can read all about the quaint little fishing village of Oistins, located on the south coast of the island.

 Need more nightlife options?

-Learn all about the entertainment districts and nightlife options on island.
+Learn all about the entertainment districts and nightlife options on the island.

-The best part about Barbados is that there really is something for everyone.
+The best part about Barbados is that there is something for everyone.